5 Useful Tips to transition into First Time Manager’s role quickly

 5. Learn as much as possible.

 The first few months in a new job role are often less busy than when you get into the heat of the position.
-Use that downtime wisely by learning as much as you can.
+Use that downtime wisely to polish your leadership soft skills, and learn as much as you can.

 Build your foundation and enrich your understanding of how to handle employees and teams more efficiently.